Guangzhou Metro: Line 21

 The 60.5 km long Line 21 runs between Tianhe Park in Tianhe and Zengcheng Square in Zengcheng with six-car trains.
 It has 40.1 km of underground tracks, 14.7 km of elevated tracks, and 6.8 km of tracks in mountain tunnels.
 The section from Yuancun to Tianhe Park is intended as part of Line 11 and constructed to accommodate the eight-car trains of the latter.
 When the construction of Line 11 was completed, this section was returned to Line 11, making Tianhe Park the new west end of Line 21.
 Express service was also provided after the inauguration of the western section (Yuancun – Zhenlongxi).
-Line 21's color is dark navy.